mgoold/ds_work/docs/donor_exploration/donor_data.md

 Exactly like the book.
 This is never a bad exploration.
 Interestingly, my one-hot on marital_status_rec_M gives me more correlation, but a little less r2, presumably because spouseid_present is more general.

+The basic finding is that years since grad, having a spouse id, and indications of business and accessibility are the strongest predictors of giving in the set.
+They would be good candidates for further breakouts like the example above.

 ```python
 x_explain=df[['years_since_grad','spouseid_present','busphone_present','email_present']]